gobblegoob/SNA-Automatron/README.md

 ## Roadmap

 - [ ] Allow for multiple destination hostgroups
-- [ ] Easier user interaction
-- [ ] Simultaneous search for multiple target domains
+- [ ] Store data structure for Shodan Results so no repeated Shodan queries have to be made for the same data.
+Will shorten execution time as well
 - [x] If no data is found on Shodan for a particular IP address - add that info to the Other Domains Report for further review